Social Service Resources

-On April 21, both Walmart and Amazon online purchasing will be available statewide.
+Both Walmart and Amazon online purchasing became available statewide April 21.

 Walmart already accepts SNAP benefits at all its store locations.
 Customers will be able to use their EBT cards and opt for curbside pick-up.Food assistance benefits remain limited to eligible grocery items only and cannot be used to pay for delivery services.
 For more information about online purchasing, please visit: https://myflfamilies.com/covid19/access.shtml.

 Peace River Center’s Mobile Crisis Response Team (MCRT), a free 24-hour community resource available to anyone experiencing emotional distress due to COVID-19.
 The free 24-hour Crisis Line is (863) 519-3744 or (800) 627-5906.

 Polk County Health and Human Services and Indigent Health Care want to help you connect with the services you may need both during and after the COVID-19 event.
 Calling 2-1-1 will connect you with services available from county and city governments as well as local nonprofit organizations.

 Dial 2-1-1 for FREE community resource information and referrals for: